 A new banking system has launched in the Southern Hemisphere: the Wise – the new name of TransferWise – Borderless debit card has arrived in Australia and New Zealand.
 Lots of Aussies or Kiwis might be wondering what Wise is and how it can save them heaps of money overseas.
 Time for a question and answer session.

-Here are the answers to the most asked questions about Wise Borderless.
+Here are the answers to the most asked questions about Wise Multi-Currency.
 In Australia or New Zealand, these questions and answers will help everyone thinking about getting the Wise debit card.

-Wise Borderless comes with a debit card which is the same as your everyday debit card.
+Wise Multi-Currency comes with a debit card which is the same as your everyday debit card.
 Pay for groceries in shops, shop online, or withdraw money from an ATM.

-Wise's Borderless bank account is available in these currencies.
+Wise's Multi-Currency bank account is available in these currencies.

-- European Euro (EUR) with Bank code (SWIFT/BIC) and IBAN
+- European Euro (EUR) bank account with Bank code (SWIFT/BIC) and IBAN

-- Hungarian Forint (HUF) with an account number
+- Hungarian Forint (HUF) bank account with an account number

-- New Zealand Dollar (NZD) with an account number
+- New Zealand Dollar (NZD) bank account with an account number

-- Singapore Dollar (SGD) with Bank code, Bank name, and Account number
+- Singapore Dollar (SGD) bank account with Bank code, Bank name, and Account number

-- Turkish Lira (TRY) with Bank name and IBAN
+- Turkish Lira (TRY) bank account with Bank name and IBAN

-The Wise debit card (which comes with a bank account) can hold up to 50 currencies worldwide.
+The Wise debit card (which comes with a bank account) can hold more than 40 currencies worldwide.
 This means you will be able to pay in local currency in heaps of countries overseas.
 No more currency fluctuations to take into account and no more high overseas credit card fees from your bank.
-Wise Borderless will set you free.
+Wise Multi-Currency will give you the freedom to spend your money in almost any currency you want without nasty surprises or constant currency exchange fees.
+It's a super easy solution for travellers and digital nomads.

 Is the Wise debit card the same as a travel money card?

-No. Wise Borderless is completely different from a travel money card.
-With Wise (formerly TransferWise) you can deposit money for free into your Borderless account (simply transfer from your regular account or use POLI) Then you can turn your AUD or NZD money into any of the other currencies you have activated for free on your account.
+Yes and no. It's more like the next-level version of a travel money card.
+You can do all the things you do with a travel money card but it’s cheaper and better.
+And it also has additional features like local bank details.
+You can deposit money for free into your Multi-Currency account (simply transfer from your regular account or use POLI) Then you can turn your AUD or NZD money into any of the other currencies you have activated for free on your account.
 There’s only a small currency switch fee charged by TransferWise, which is much lower than any bank will charge you.
 But don't take my word for it.
-Another travelling fan of this blog recently described the Wise Borderless debit card as follows….
+Another travelling fan of this blog recently described the Wise Multi-Currency debit card as follows….
 “It’s a travel money card on steroids.
 You can do all the things you do with a travel money card but it’s cheaper and better.
 And it also has additional features like local bank details.”

 Is it a Visa or a MasterCard debit card?